 The character cards are based on historical figures (men and women), and the character’s special abilities are more or less the same as the original game.
 My favorite is Chiyome, who can only be wounded by weapons (making her immune to an entire class of cards).
 There are 12 characters total.

-Samurai Sword is good for up to 7 players (though the Rising Sun expansion brings that up to 8).
+Samurai Sword is good for up to 7 players (though the Rising Sun expansion brings that up to 8) but I think it plays best with 5 players.
 The role breakdown is pretty simple:

 - 1 Shogun (the Sheriff in the original game)